This is the best and most authentic restaurant-style Mexican cheese dip you will ever taste.

 I have to say we succeeded.
 It turned out even better than we expected it to.

-You can double or triple this recipe to make enough for your next get together.
+You can double or triple this recipe to make enough for your next get-together.
 I have never tasted anything like this cheese dip.
 I will be honest, I like it even better than I do the actual Mexican restaurant cheese!
+Seriously, this is one of the best Mexican dishes I have made yet.

 - Cilantro Lime Rice